CS-205-S21/lab-2a/README.md

 Now open up the preferences from the top menu and go to the last tab ‘security’.
 There we need to make sure the “allow connections from network clients” is checked “on”.

-Now, from your terminal, run:
+Now, from your Xquartz terminal, run:

 ```
 $ ssh -Y smithjus@139.147.9.XXX